-Old Masters® Gel Stain is a highly pigmented, oil-based stain designed to achieve intense colors on interior and exterior wood, fiberglass, primed metal and composition surfaces.
+Old Masters Gel Stain is a highly pigmented, oil-based stain designed to achieve intense colors on interior wood, fiberglass, primed metal, and composition surfaces.
+You can use Gel Stain on the exterior side of entry and garage doors with the use of a protective exterior clear finish.
 Its thick formula allows easy application and superior color control, necessary to achieve a rich and uniform color on most surfaces in a single application.

 Where to Use

 Gel Stain is specifically formulated for use on nonporous surfaces such as fiberglass, primed metal, and composition surfaces and is also suitable for wood applications.
 Especially recommended for woods such as pine, birch, maple, poplar, and cherry.
 Excellent for vertical surfaces.
 For outdoor use when topcoated with a protective exterior clear finish.